ARTHUR RIMBAUD

 (Le Dormeur du val – Arthur Rimbaud – English translation)

-NOTE: This translation tries to retain the Alexandrine meter & rhyme scheme found in the original poem.
+NOTE: This translation tries to preserve the Alexandrine meter & rhyme scheme found in the original poem.

 While catching on the grass in tatters – with mad might –